Testing Management: What It Really Means to Lead Quality

 • Offline mode can be a hugely popular feature, allowing users to enjoy their favorite content even when their device is not connected to the internet.
 In this test case, it’s important to check that the content is downloaded in full and that it’s not accessible directly as a file in the device’s file system.

 • Many users prefer to watch videos with subtitles, whether due to hearing problems or simply because captions help them understand the content better.
-This is why it’s important to check that the content is properly localized for every language the service is available in.
+This is why it’s important to check that the content is properly localized for every language available for users.

 Most, if not all, media streaming services only allow access to content to registered users.
 Therefore, registration and profile information should be among the things a QA team checks while testing the application.
 Here are a few things to consider at this stage: